Directly elected mayors in England: Legislative changes

-In October 2006, the DCLG white paper Strong and Prosperous Communities proposed that in future the requirement for a referendum to approve the establishment of an elected mayor for a council area be dropped in favour of a simple resolution of the council following community consultation.
-It also proposed the direct election of council cabinets where requested, and that the 'mayor and council manager' system in Stoke-on-Trent be reformed into a conventional 'mayor and cabinet' system, it having been the only English council to adopt that system.
-The 'mayor and council manager' option was later revoked by the Local Government and Public Involvement in Health Act 2007 and a referendum was no longer required if two thirds of a council voted in favour of the change in executive model.
+In October 2006 the DCLG white paper Strong and Prosperous Communities proposed that in future the requirement for a referendum to approve the establishment of an elected mayor for a council area be dropped in favour of a simple resolution of the council following community consultation.
+It also proposed the direct election of council cabinets where requested, and that the unique "mayor and council manager" system in Stoke-on-Trent be replaced by a conventional "mayor and cabinet" system.
+The "mayor and council manager" option was later eliminated by the Local Government and Public Involvement in Health Act 2007 and a referendum on a directly elected mayoralty was no longer required if two thirds of a council voted in favour of the change.
 The elected cabinet option was not taken forward.
 The 2007 legislation required all local authorities to review their executive arrangements again and consider the case for an elected mayor.

+Local Democracy, Economic Development and Construction Act 2009

+The Local Democracy, Economic Development and Construction Act 2009 introduced the combined authority structure.
+Other subsequent Acts (see below) inserted sections into LDEDCA which created new posts of mayor for combined authorities.

 City council mayors

-In February 2006, the Institute for Public Policy Research published a report calling for elected mayors in Birmingham and Manchester, which was positively received by the government, but not by the two city councils concerned.
-Later Prime Minister David Cameron expressed support for the system, saying directly elected mayors are "accountable" and can "galvanise action".
-On 2 May 2012, think tank the Bow Group published a short article supporting directly elected mayors in large English cities.
+In February 2006 the Institute for Public Policy Research published a report calling for elected mayors in Birmingham and Manchester, which was positively received by the government, but not by the two city councils concerned.
+Later Prime Minister David Cameron expressed support for the system, saying that directly elected mayors are "accountable" and can "galvanise action".
+On 2 May 2012 the Bow Group, a Conservative think tank, published a short article supporting directly elected mayors for large English cities.

 The Localism Act 2011 permitted central government to trigger referendums for elected mayors, and this was intended to happen in the largest cities during 2012.
 Ahead of this, Leicester City Council in 2011 and Liverpool City Council in 2012 exercised their option to have a directly elected mayor without a referendum.
 In September 2011 citizens of Salford collected the required number of signatures to force a referendum, which was successful.
 The first mayoral election took place in May 2012.

-Using the powers in the Localism Act 2011, on 3 May 2012, referendums were held in 10 English cities to decide whether or not to switch to a system that includes a directly elected mayor.
-Only one, Bristol, voted for a mayoral system.
+Using the powers in the Localism Act 2011, referendums were held on 3 May 2012 in ten English cities to decide whether or not to switch to a system that included a directly elected mayor.
+Only one, Bristol, voted in favour of a mayoral system.
 Doncaster voted to retain its elected mayoral system in a referendum held on the same day.